-Science are normally programmed over four years of full time study.
+The courses leading to the award of the degree of Bachelor of Science or Bachelor of Engineering in the Faculty of Applied Science are normally programmed over four years of full time study.
 The normal programs may be varied by the Head of the School in which the student is enrolled.
 The regulations governing the award of these degrees are as follows:

-- 1. A candidate for the degree of Bachelor of Science or Bachelor of Engineering shall: - (1) comply with the requirements for admission; - (2) follow the prescribed course of study in the appropriate School, and satisfy the examiners in the necessary subjects; (3) complete an approved program of industrial or similar training for such periods as are prescribed. - 2.
-A student may be granted advanced standing by the Professorial Board on the recommendation of Faculty, but in each case must complete the appropriate period of approved industrial training before being eligible for the degree. - 3.
-The degree shall be awarded in the pass or honours grade.
-Honours may be awarded in the following categories: Honours Class I Honours Class II, Division I Honours Class II, Division II - 4.
-Students shall be required to conform with the general rules relating to University courses.
+1. A candidate for the award of the degree of Bachelor of Science or Bachelor of Engineering shall:

+(1) comply with the requirements for admission;

+(2) follow the prescribed course of study in the appropriate School, and satisfy the examiners in the necessary subjects; (3) complete an approved program of industrial or similar training for such periods as are prescribed.

+2. A student may be granted advanced standing by the Professorial Board on the recommendation of Faculty, but in each case must complete the appropriate period of approved industrial training before being eligible for the award of the degree.

+3. The degree shall be awarded in the pass or honours grade.
+Honours may be awarded in the following categories: Honours Class I

+Honours Class II, Division I Honours Class II, Division II

+4. Students shall be required to conform with the general rules relating to University courses.